|

 Manh and his delegation./.

-Vietnam, Australia sign MoU on judicial
+Vietnam, Australia sign MoU on judicial cooperation

 The MoU, signed